Pragith/pragith/pragith-net/app/content/blog/2025/2025-11-19-roi-ai-audit.md

 The ROI is positive, but it wasn't instant.
 It took 18 months of infrastructure build-out (Vector DBs, Gateways, Evaluators) to reach the break-even point.

 AI is not a lottery ticket.
 It is a capital expenditure with a J-curve return.

+## What I Would Do Next

+I would link every AI project to a single measurable KPI before it starts.
+If there is no KPI, there is no project.

+I would also be honest about ongoing costs.
+A model in production is not a one-time cost.
+It is a living system that needs maintenance.